 “It’s completely silly to search the galaxy with radio telescopes for a radio civilization.
 In my mind, it’s as chuckleheaded as deciding you’re going to search the galaxy for a decent Italian restaurant.” –Terence McKenna

-If it had been up to him, McKenna wouldn’t have built satellites or mechanisms to search the expanse of the universe for extraterrestrials.
+If it had been up to him, Terence McKenna wouldn’t have built satellites or mechanisms to search the expanse of the universe for extraterrestrials.
 He would have rummaged around Earth to find them first.
-Given the complex and mysterious nature of fungi, McKenna thought they were a likely candidate.
+Given the complex and mysterious nature of fungi, McKenna thought they he had.

-Their cell walls contain chitin which is the same material that makes up the hard shell of insects and the same chemicals found in butterfly wings and the plumage of colorful birds such as peacocks.
-And if you were to take a microscope and penetrate the deeper layers you could see, butterfly wings would look like a series of plates that layer on top of each other, like the tiles on a roof of a house, that glow the colors of the rainbow.
+Their cell walls contain chitin which is the same material that makes up the hard shell of insects, butterfly wings, and a peacock’s plumage.
+If you were to look at butterfly wings under a microscope, they would look like a series of plates layered on top of each other the roof of a house and glow the colors of the rainbow.
 Regardless of whether we use telescopes that project us into space or microscopes that show us the most inner innards of life itself–everything is connected.
 We’re all doing the same thing.

 The Imaginary Line Between Earth and Outer Space

 No definitive boundary exists between the atmosphere and outer space.
 It just gradually gets thinner and fades away.
 This “imaginary boundary” is called the Kármán line.

 Studies of the biology of the upper atmosphere date back to the late 1800s.
 They were done by releasing balloons, a rather whimsical image ripe for an imagination like Fornasetti’s considering who they floated amongst.
 The organisms that the balloons gathered included fungi and spore-forming bacteria.

 Using meteorological rockets instead of fanciful balloons, later studies found basic life forms as high as 77km, the highest altitude from which we have isolated microbes.
 Which means that fungi spores are hanging out in the atmosphere.